fizioterapia/new-portfolio/README.md

 ```

 ## TODO
- - add breadcrumbs to navbar (mobile version of navbar)
  - create better about page
  - add font awesome
  - make more responsive on mobile devices or smaller screens